qiankunli/qiankunli.github.io/_posts/Technology/Kubernetes/2015-03-03-kubernetes_introduction_1.md

 ### The Kubernetes master

 Every cluster has a single master instance.
-The master provides a unified view into the cluster and, through its publicly-accessible endpoint, is the doorway for interacting with the cluster.
+The master provides a unified view into the cluster and, through its publicly-accessible endpoint, is the doorway(途径) for interacting with the cluster.

 **The master runs the Kubernetes API server, which services REST requests, schedules pod creation and deletion on worker nodes, and synchronizes pod information (such as open ports and location) with service information.**